 The next day – when planes were sent to the area – the buoys had been picked up and a fishing boat was seen making its way toward shore.
 Since communication between the planes and the Navy was poor, nothing was done to intercept the boat.
 It was at that time the decision was made to build up the American military presence in the Philippines.

-Harry was sent to San Francisco, California, along the southern route through New Mexico and Arizona.
-Arriving there, the battalion was ferried to Camp McDowell on Angel Island by the U.S.A.T.
+On October 18, 1941, Harry was sent to San Francisco, California, along the southern route through New Mexico and Arizona.
+Arriving there on October 24, the battalion was ferried to Camp McDowell on Angel Island by the U.S.A.T.
 General Frank M. Coxe.
 The tankers received physicals and inoculations from the battalion’s medical detachment.
 Men with minor medical conditions were held back on the island and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.
-It appears that it was at this time that Harry was commissioned a second lieutenant when one of the officers, of D Company, was reassigned to Officer Candidate School.
+It was at this time that Harry resigned as an enlisted man and was commissioned a second lieutenant when one of the officers, of D Company, was reassigned to Officer Candidate School.
 Harry was assigned to D Company as a tank platoon commander.

 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, the transport, S.S.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.